 Psychedelic Research & History

 Psychedelic drugs have been used for healing purposes for centuries.
-Today, psyllocibum and MDMA are experiencing a renewed use in legal research with very promising results.
+Today, there is renewed legal research with very promising results.

 Indigenous cultures around the world have ritually used mind-altering substances like ayahuasca, psilocybin, and peyote for thousands of years.
 In the United States, research explorations continued with legal sanction well into the twentieth century: psychedelic-aided therapy was actually a rapidly expanding field in the years after World War II.
 Conditions as diverse as substance abuse and addiction, post-traumatic stress disorder (PTSD), and anxiety were treated with hallucinogens.
 Between 1945 and 1970, nearly 40,000 research subjects were given psychedelics including psilocybin, LSD, DMT, and mescaline.
 More than 1,000 studies were undertaken.
 The results were promising, although much of the research lacked proper protocol.
 In some LSD studies, for example, patients were injected with the drug, strapped into restraints, and left unattended for hours.
 Experiments often occurred in drab, clinical settings.
 At the other end of the spectrum was a growing public interest in the use of hallucinogens for expanding consciousness.